Alert

 The supervisor will refer the request for pre-approval to the next level of authority, when required.

-Review the response from the supervisor, manager or director (if applicable) and contact the worker to discuss the outcome.
+Review the response from the approver(s): supervisor, manager or director (if applicable).
+Contact the worker to discuss the outcome of the review.

-Communicate the plan in writing using the appropriate letter for the claim circumstances and continue with monitoring supported job search.
-When a phased-in approach is used, clearly communicate the steppingstones to reach the long-term re-employment job option in the letter.
+Communicate the plan in writing using the appropriate letter for the claim circumstances and continue to monitor the supported job search.
+When a phased-in approach is used, clearly communicate the steppingstones to reach the long-term job option in the letter.

-Clearly explain why the wage loss supplement was not pre-approved.
-Discuss the next steps and action recommendations from the supervisor, manager or director.
-Review the file to determine whether an alternative position can be selected for the job option.
+Review the file to determine whether an alternate position can be selected for the job option.
 If so, discuss the new position with the worker and submit a new proposal requesting pre-approval based on the new job option.
+Otherwise, request the RE provider find a new job option and continue to monitor the job search progress.

 Administrative tasks